CodeBlastr/SYSTEM/README.mdown

 * 1 : Demo site setup.
 You can now demo the CMS and watch the first tutorial video.

+* 2 : Categories.
+The full implementation of site wide categories is now setup.
+A single db table now handles all categories across your site for each system.
+This keeps your db nice and small and limits the number of tables needed.

 # January 2011 Accomplishments